Proton beam therapy for brain tumours

 Though not on the approved list, PBT has sometimes been used to treat medulloblastomas in children.
 However, diagnosis alone is not enough.
 PBT will only be given if it is thought it will give a significant advantage over conventional radiotherapy.

-Timing of when the radiotherapy needs to be given in relation to other treatments, such as chemotherapy.
-(It is most important that PBT seamlessly links with surgery and chemotherapy.
+It is most important that PBT seamlessly links with surgery and chemotherapy.
 Disruption in the pathway, and the resulting delays, can lead to less intensive therapy and a reduction in tumour control.
 This could counteract any longer term benefits.
-This is particularly important in the treatment of high grade, 'malignant' brain tumours, such as medulloblastoma)
+This is particularly important in the treatment of high grade, ‘malignant’ brain tumours, such as medulloblastoma.

 It is also important to realise that: